 As mentioned above in the About HIRREM section, right side dominance at high frequencies in the temporal region appears to correlate with a sympathetic dominant pattern, i.e. fight or flight response (Craig AD, Trends Cogn Sci, 2005), while left side dominance at this location appears to correlate with a parasympathetic pattern, i.e freeze or withdrawal response.
 Bilateral excess amplitude in the very low frequencies appears to correlate with inefficient executive function, focus, and clarity (Barry RJ, et al., Clin Neurophysiol, 2003).

-As individuals move through the HIRREM process, the brain patterns will typically shift towards greater balance and quieting of amplitudes.
+As individuals move through the HIRREM process, the brain patterns will typically shift towards improved balance and quieting of hyperarousal.
 Examples of these types of changes in several subjects enrolled in the Developmental Study are shown below (Figure 6B, 7B, 8B).
 Every person is unique, and responds to HIRREM differently.
 There is also not a population-based “normal” brain pattern that is ideal, or most efficient for everyone.
 These examples are included to graphically illustrate the types of changes described in narrative form above.

 Figure 6 A-B: Data from a female teenager enrolled due to autonomic dysfunction, manifesting with frequent nausea, obtained at T3/T4 with eyes closed, before HIRREM, and from the 13th HIRREM session.
 This subject had a total of 14 HIRREM sessions.
 At baseline (6A) the most prominent feature in the spectrograph is greater amplitudes in the higher frequencies on the right (110% right dominant in the 23-36 Hertz range at T4).
 At the 13th HIRREM session (6B) there has been balancing (now 10% left dominant in the same frequency range) and quieting (from 2.48 microvolts on the right in that range at baseline, to 0.44 microvolts at the same location and eye state).